-An easy peasy way of identifying a cruelty-free product is to look for the Leaping Bunny logo.
+An easy way of identifying a cruelty-free product is to look for the Leaping Bunny logo by Cruelty-.
 For a company or product to have this logo, they have to adhere to strict criteria.

 By the way if you’re wondering how this is different to PETA’s criteria then you can read Cruelty Free Kitty’s Leaping Bunny vs. PETA article here.